Razmatovski/codex-testing/README.md

 ```bash
 flask --app run.py sync-default-data
 ```
 Run this after applying any database migrations.
+Existing installations should execute it whenever pulling updates that introduce new languages or currencies so that the latest default records are inserted without overwriting your data.

 After the database is ready, run the development server: